jsfillman/static-server/README.md

 # static-server
-A simple Flask server to dynamically pull &amp; serve static content from a git repo.
+The simple Flask server to dynamically pull &amp; serve static content from a git repo.